FinNLP/documentation/readme.md

 ## Getting Started

-Before you can write and use detectors, you must have a good background on the processors being provided by this library and how you can utilize them to write better and more sensitive detectors.
+You should head over to the sidebar menu and read about the processors and how to author detectors.